 Although most working professionals apply for their PR under this scheme, it is not conclusive that you will have a better chance attaining your permanent resident status if you apply for it under the aforementioned scheme.

 Our specialists are armed with the knowledge to help you find the scheme that suits you best to achieve your permanent resident status.
 Do keep in mind that in the end, it is up to the Immigrations and Checkpoints Authority (ICA) to decide the fate of your application.

 Fortunately, being unable to provide your transcripts will not lead to an automatic rejection.
 Although it might have a small impact on your application, providing a written declaration as to why you don’t have your educational transcripts will go a long way to explain their absence.
 Additionally, it could also give them more insight into your situation.

 It depends on the type of application or scheme that you are applying your PR under.
-The typical processing time for a permanent residence application will take anywhere between four to six months.
-However, certain applications will take a longer time to process, so don’t be alarmed if and when you have been waiting longer than expected.
-Alternatively, you could also check the status of your submission via the ICA e-Service.
-Our attentive specialists will always be there to provide assistance with this.
+The typical processing time will take anywhere between four to six months, but certain applications will take a longer time.
+Our attentive specialists will always be there to provide assistance with checking your application status.

 Yes, they will be able to apply for PR with you as a dependant.
 They may also choose to apply individually based on their own merits.